 REVISION # DESCRIPTION DATE

 1.1 N/A 12/09

 1.2 2/11

 2.1 10/12

 2.3 3/13

 2.4 4/14

 2.5 4/15

 2.6 7/17

 2.7 9/17

 3.0 4/19

-New format applied.
-Change name of: DHFR Control Template to

-4.0 PURExpress DHFR Control Plasmid 1/21
+4.0 New format applied.
+Change name of: DHFR Control Template to PURExpress DHFR Control Plasmid 1/21

+5.0 Adjusted a hyperlink in troubleshooting section.
+Applied updated format and legal text 4/25

 This product is intended for research purposes only.
 This product is not intended to be used for therapeutic or diagnostic purposes in humans or animals.

-This product is covered by one or more patents, trademarks and/or copyrights owned or controlled by New England Biolabs, Inc. For more information about commercial rights, please email us at busdev@neb.com.
-While NEB develops and validates its products for various applications, the use of this product may require the buyer to obtain additional third party intellectual property rights for certain applications.
+Products and content are covered by one or more patents, trademarks and/or copyrights owned or controlled by New England Biolabs, Inc (NEB).
+The use of trademark symbols does not necessarily indicate that the name is trademarked in the country where it is being read; it indicates where the content was originally developed.
+See www.neb.com/trademarks.
+The use of these products may require you to obtain additional third-party intellectual property rights for certain applications.
+For more information, please email busdev@neb.com.

 Licensed from BioComber (Tokyo, Japan) under Patent Nos.
 7,118,883; WO2005-105994 and JP2006-340694.
 For research use only.
-Commercial use of PURExpress[®] In vitro Protein Synthesis Kit requires a license from New England Biolabs, Inc. This product is intended for research purposes only.
+Commercial use of PURExpress® In vitro Protein Synthesis Kit requires a license from New England Biolabs, Inc. This product is intended for research purposes only.
 This product is not intended to be used for therapeutic or diagnostic purposes in humans or animals.

-B CORPORATION $^{\rm TM}$ is a trademark of B Lab, Inc.
+B CORPORATION $^{\text{\tiny TM}}$ is a trademark of B Lab, Inc.

-© Copyright 2021, New England Biolabs, Inc.; all rights reserved be INSPIRED drive DISCOVERY stay GENUINE
+© Copyright 2025, New England Biolabs, Inc.; all rights reserved